 Don’t beat yourself up if this fudge doesn’t come out right the first time.
 It takes practice, and it’s well-worth the effort.

 Best Chocolate Fudge

-- Lightly dampen a pastry brush and keep nearby the stove.
+- Lightly dampen a pastry brush and set it nearby the stove.

-- In medium-sized saucepan combine sugar, milk, corn syrup and chocolate over medium heat.
+- In a medium-sized, heavy-bottomed saucepan, combine sugar, milk, corn syrup and chocolate over medium heat.

-- Using a wooden spoon, stir constantly, occasionally brushing the side of the pot with the pastry brush to remove crystals that might fall into your fudge.
+- Using a wooden spoon, stir the mixture constantly, occasionally brushing the side of the pot with the pastry brush to remove crystals that might fall into your fudge.